keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

     If the task does not complete successfully within this time frame, it is considered to be failed.

-## Yaml Synopsis for Deno-runtime container
+## Yaml Synopsis for deno-runtime container

-When using the Deno-runtime container to define a task, the `function` is coded in JavaScript and executed in
+When using the deno-runtime container to define a task, the `function` is coded in JavaScript and executed in
 [Deno](https://deno.com/runtime),